 - Cadets must have attended at least 80% of Mandatory Support Training;

-- Cadets are capable of attending an international trip that will extend beyond the dates of the 2017 “March Break”.
-Trip dates 10 – 20 March 2017, inclusive (11 days in duration);
+- Cadets are capable of attending an international trip that will extend beyond thedates of the 2018 “March Break”.
+Trip dates 10 – 19 March 2018, inclusive (10 days in duration);

 - Cadets must successfully complete the trip interview and essay writing process;

-- Cadets must acquire the appropriate travel documents (passport, visa, etc), immunizations (if necessary), medical and travel insurance for travel to France; and,
+- Cadets must acquire the appropriate travel documents (passport, visa, etc),immunizations (if necessary), medical and travel insurance for travel to the United Kingdom;

-- Cadets, parents/guardians must meet the financial pre-payment schedule.
+- Cadets, parents/guardians must meet the financial pre-payment schedule; and,

 ACTIVITIES AND ITINERARY